 If I’m part of a practice or facility that has a group NPI, do I also need an individual NPI?

-Technically, no—but it’s strongly recommended that individual practitioners obtain their own NPIs, because, as this CMS resource states, “…there are situations where an individual NPI is specifically needed by some health plans to process claims.”
+Technically, no—but it’s strongly recommended that individual practitioners obtain their own NPIs, because, as CMS states, “…there are situations where an individual NPI is specifically needed by some health plans to process claims.”

 Can I change the information associated with my NPI?

 Yes.
 In fact, if any provider details (e.g., the address of your practice) change, you must notify NPPES within 30 days.
 You can do this in one of three ways:

 - print, complete, and mail this form; or

 - call the NPI Enumerator at 1-800-465-3203 to request a form.

 Would I ever need to get a new NPI?

 Like a diamond, an NPI is forever—most of the time.
 As CMS explains, a provider’s NPI is “meant to be a lasting identifier, and is expected to remain unchanged even if a health care provider changes his or her name, address, provider taxonomy, or other information that was furnished as part of the original NPI application process.”
 If you need to update any of that information, you would follow the process outlined in the fourth item above.
 However, there is a very narrow set of circumstances in which you might need to obtain a completely new NPI—if the original one has been used fraudulently, for example.
 You also may need to obtain a new group NPI number as a result of “certain changes of ownership, the conditions of a purchase, or a new owner’s subpart strategies.”

 Don’t see your NPI question on this list?
 Ask it in the comment section below, and we’ll do our darndest to dig up an answer for you.
 And for answers to other common billing questions, be sure to check out this FAQ.